Foulness Island: Foulness Heritage Centre

 The island's heritage centre was established in 2002 in the old primary school at Churchend.
-The conversion was made possible following an ‘Awards for All’ grant, funding from QinetiQ and a donation the ‘Bishop of Bradwell’s Fund’.
+The conversion was made possible by an "Awards for All" grant, funding from QinetiQ and a donation from the ‘Bishop of Bradwell's Fund.
 It opened to the public in February 2003.
 It is run by volunteers from the Foulness Conservation and Archaeological Society and acts as a museum with displays of archaeological artefacts and memorabilia as well as documents and photographs.
 In 2003 it was a runner up in the annual MOD award for the best conservation projects across the entire defence estate, the Sanctuary Award.
 It closed to visitors during the winter of 2005/6 for a reorganisation of its displays to include newly donated items.
 It is open to visitors on the afternoon of the first Sunday of each month from April to October.